GlennWSo/resume/ssg/content/2other/ju.md

 duration = 2016-09-01
 +++

-At **Jönköping University** I supported research activities as a lab-technician.
+At **Jönköping University** he supported research activities as a lab-technician.

 ###### Role & Responsibilities